Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Candles by the statue

-The chapel was reconstructed by Catholics in the late 20th century and the statue of St. Barbara was placed inside the chapel.
+Catholics reconstructed the chapel in the late 20th century, and a statue of St. Barbara was placed inside.

 I read that the management of the ÍSAL aluminum smelter financed the installation of the new statue in the chapel.